Anxious Dogs in Cars: How to Calm Your Dog for Stress-Free Rides

 Henry goes for a short walk after a car ride.

 Also, you will still want to stop frequently to let your dog walk, have a potty break, and know that the ride isn’t endless.
 I like to stop about every hour.
-The bonus with stopping more is that your body doesn’t hurt as much when you arrive at your destination.
+The bonus of stopping more is that your body doesn’t hurt as much when you arrive at your destination.

 Water is important

-Every time you stop encourage your dog to drink a bit of water.
+Every time you stop, encourage your dog to drink a bit of water.
 Dehydration can cause your dog to exhibit other signs of sickness that you want to avoid.

 Note: Some dogs do well with anxiety shirts like Thundershirt.
 But honestly, a cooling vest, heartbeat toy, and calm aid do the trick for Henry.